 \section{Abstract}

 Human feedback is commonly utilized to finetune AI assistants.
-But human feedback may also encourage model responses that match user beliefs over truthful ones, a behaviour known as sycophancy.
-We investigate the prevalence of sycophancy in models whose finetuning procedure made use of human feedback, and the potential role of human preference judgments in such behavior.
-We first demonstrate that five state-of-the-art AI assistants consistently exhibit sycophancy across four varied free-form text-generation tasks.
+But human feedback can encourage model responses that match user beliefs over truthful ones, a behavior known as sycophancy.
+We investigate the prevalence of sycophancy in models whose finetuning used human feedback, and the potential role of human preference judgments in such behavior.
+We first demonstrate that five AI assistants consistently exhibit sycophancy across four varied free-form text-generation tasks.
 To understand if human preferences drive this broadly observed behavior, we analyze existing human preference data.
-We find that when a response matches a user's views, it is more likely to be preferred.
+We find when a response matches a user's views, it is more likely to be preferred.
 Moreover, both humans and preference models (PMs) prefer convincingly-written sycophantic responses over correct ones a non-negligible fraction of the time.
 Optimizing model outputs against PMs also sometimes sacrifices truthfulness in favor of sycophancy.
-Overall, our results indicate that sycophancy is a general behavior of state-of-the-art AI assistants, likely driven in part by human preference judgments favoring sycophantic responses.
+Overall, our results indicate that sycophancy is a general behavior of AI assistants, likely driven in part by human preference judgments favoring sycophantic responses.

 \thefootnote{*} \thefootnote{\arabic{footnote}}